saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Storage/storage.md

 ## AWS Snow Family
 ---

-- AWS Snow Family are <u> Storage and compute devices used to physically move data in or out the cloud </u> when moving data over the internet or private connection it to slow, difficult or costly
+- AWS Snow Family are <ins> Storage and compute devices used to physically move data in or out the cloud </ins> when moving data over the internet or private connection it to slow, difficult or costly

  ![Snow family](../images/Storage/snow_family.png)